-We invited people to write a personal note telling us how they felt about the Library—a "love letter" telling us what they love or a "breakup letter" telling us what they don't.
-A Valentine's tradition: letters from 2020, letters from 2019, letters from 2018.
+We invited people to write a personal note telling us how they felt about the Library—a "love letter" telling us what they love or a "breakup letter" telling us what they don't—a Valentine's tradition.
+Letters from 2023.

 TTU surveys all students annually about the quality of service on campus.
 The Library portion of the survey includes questions about overall satisfaction, the website, most-frequently used services, and other topics.
-Fall 2017, Fall 2018, and Fall 2019 results available.
+Fall 2021 results available.

 List of UX Café Reports